Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### Anatomical MRI Data Acquisition

 For each subject, a high resolution T1-weighted MRI volume (3T Siemens MRI Prisma scanner) was acquired.
 At CHBH, a 32-channel coil with a resolution of 1 x 1 x 1 mm, TR/TE = 2000/2.03ms; TI = 880 ms; 8° flip angle, 208 sagittal slices and field of view (FOV): 256 x 256 matrix was acquired for source localization with individual realistic head modeling.
 At PKU, a 64-channel coil with a resolution of 0.5 x 0.5 x 1 mm, TR/TE = 2530/2.98ms; TI = 1100 ms; 7° flip angle, 192 sagittal slices; FOV: 448 × 512 matrix was used.
 To avoid possible interference of body magnetization on the MEG recording, all MRI scans were acquired at least one week before the MEG session, or at any time afterwards.
-The FreeSurfer standard template was used (fsaverage) for participants lacking an anatomical scan.

 #### Behavioral Data Acquisition